Heroic medicine: History

 Pockets of medical methodology that can be classified as "heroic" appear in the early 17th century with Parisian physician Guy Patin and French anatomist Jean Riolan the Younger.
 Patin, nicknamed "Le Grand Saigneur" (the Grand Bloodletter), was infamous for his rigorous procedure plans, which included intensive courses of bloodletting and application of senna.
 Because heroic medicine used popular techniques, it is difficult to absolutely classify a healer's therapeutic epistemology as heroic.
 Intensive bloodletting treatments can be identified throughout American history, with William Douglass in Massachusetts advocating for a heroic treatment plan in the early 18th century.
 While there were practitioners here and there who were particularly eager to perform aggressive treatment, heroic medicine did not become a concentrated school of thought until later in the 18th century.

 Many associate Benjamin Rush with an abrupt acceptance of heroic techniques into the realm of mainstream medicine, especially in America.
 Founding father, creator of University of Pennsylvania’s medical school, and known as the "American Hippocrates," Rush was well respected and revered in the medical field.
 The Philadelphia Yellow Fever outbreak in 1793 is looked upon as a major event in the merging of heroic medicine into the course of best practices in the medical profession.
 Much of the city was left incapacitated by the rampant epidemic.
 As healers fled the city, Rush bravely remained to treat people, and ultimately himself, with drastic regimens of intensive bloodlettings and purgatives.
 He taught many students who then carried the tradition to other parts of the United States.
 Varied in its influence, heroic medicine was particularly concentrated around Pennsylvania and spread into other locations.
 The term "heroic medicine" was coined later in the mid-19th century to describe extreme treatment.

 Heroic medicine was used to treat George Washington on his deathbed in 1799.
 He was bled repeatedly and given Mercury(I) chloride (calomel) and several blisters of cantharidin to induce sweating.
-Washington died shortly after receiving this rigorous heroic treatment.
+Washington died shortly afterwards.

 Heroic medicine was very much in the hands of the professional, as the invasive interventions involved were beyond the capabilities of rustic practitioners.
 Symptoms were not regarded as the body's attempt to fight the disease, but were considered a complication that would exacerbate the patient's condition and do further harm.
 Practitioners believed that a fever should be suppressed and any drugs used should be powerful and given in large dosages.
 Under this onslaught, domestic medicine dwindled in importance; even treatments that had been found effective in the past were relegated to the realms of old-fashioned folk medicine.